 So, what do you recommend?

-Your end game should be about giving optimal clinical care and passing the IBLCE Exam.
+Your end game should be about giving optimal clinical care and passing the IBCLC exam.
 In that order.

-I honestly believe that to accomplish those goals, your best bet is to complete one 90-hour course, either in hybrid (some online, some in person) or in an all-online format.
-If you have successfully completed a 45-hour lactation course, and if you have substantial and varied clinical experience, take my all online Step Up program.
+I honestly believe that to accomplish those goals, your best bet is to complete one 95-hour course.
+If you have successfully completed a 45-hour lactation course, and if you have substantial and varied clinical experience, take my all online Step Up to Lactation Leadership course.